emmacunill/project_em/README.md

 # CONCLUSIONS

-Seing that a great number of attacks are provoked, and all the other data we analized: We can definitely say that sharks are not getting tired, they're just getting angrier as we humans change our lifestyle, and become more annoying, by getting stupider, mostly men.
+Seing that a great number of attacks are provoked, and all the other data we analized: We can definitely say that sharks are not getting tired, they're just getting angrier as we humans change our lifestyle, and become more annoying, by getting more stupid, mostly men.